Catamaran set to become ‘torque’ of the town after repower installation

 “And while I like to think of myself as a sailing ‘purist’, so to speak, I’m well aware of the importance of good, reliable engines on board a vessel like mine,” he said.

-Nowhere was this better brought home for Ilan than during a return journey from Lord Howe Island a couple of years back when a 10-plus metre storm swell made things more than a bit interesting for Ilan and his crew.
+Nowhere was this better brought home for Ilan than during a return journey from New Zealand a couple of years back when a 10-plus metre storm swell made things more than a bit interesting for Ilan and his crew.